hariszaki17/library-management/README.md

 - If you encounter any issues with gRPC connections, ensure that the ports are correctly mapped in the Docker Compose file.
 - For database connection issues, verify that the environment variables are set correctly in each service's `.env` file.

-### Contributing

-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

-### License

-This project is licensed under the MIT License - see the LICENSE file for details.

-This README provides a comprehensive guide on how the library management system works and how to set it up.
-You may need to adjust some details based on the specific implementation and requirements of your project.